Nava Telangana Praja Party: History

-Goud announced the new party on 11 July 2008 in Hyderabad, along with its flag and logo.
-The flag consisted of a map of Telangana state surrounded by the colour blue, to represent the state's rivers as well as the Indian roller bird.
-The inside of the state was brown, representing the earth or land, and contained a plough, spade, book, and torch in the centre to symbolize youth, farmers, workers, and students.
+The party was founded on 11 July 2008 by Tulla Devender Goud, a member of TDP and former Minister for Home Affairs of Andhra Pradesh, along with other leaders, including E. Peddi Reddy.
+Goud resigned from the TDP, for its perceived ambiguity regarding the demand for a separate Telangana state.
+The party adopted a flag featuring a map of Telangana surrounded by the colour blue, symbolising the region's major rivers the Godavari and the Krishna, as well as the Indian roller bird.
+The interior of the map was brown, representing the land and contained a plough, spade, book, and torch, symbolising farmers, workers, students and youth.